Welcome to the University of Alaska!

 - Open enrollment is in mid-April each year and allows you to make any changes to your

-health care plan.
-All changes made during open enrollment will be effective the following
+plans.
+All changes made during open enrollment will be effective the following plan

 - Outside of open enrollment, you may also make health care changes for life events

 within 30 days of the event.
 More information can be found on our qualifying life event webpage.

 - We have FSA health care and FSA dependent care accounts.
 We also have an HSA qualifying